zeroincombenze/tools/z0bug_odoo/docs/rtd_description.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to setup TravisCI continuous integration for your project, just copy the
-content of the `sample_files <https://github.com/zeroincombenze/tools/tree/master/maintainer-quality-tools/sample_files>`_
+content of the `sample_files <https://github.com/zeroincombenze/tools/tree/master/zerobug/sample_files/.travis.yml>`_
 to your project’s root directory.

-If your project depends on other OCA or other Github repositories, create a file called `oca_dependencies.txt` at the root of your project and list the dependencies there.
+If your project depends on other Odoo Github repositories like OCA, create a file called `oca_dependencies.txt` at the root of your project and list the dependencies there.
 One per line like so:

     project_name optional_repository_url optional_branch_name

-During testbed setup, z0bug_odoo will automatically download and place these repositories accordingly into the addon path.
+During testbed setup, z0bug_odo will automatically download and place these repositories accordingly into the addon path.
 Note on addons path ordering: They will be placed after your own repo, but before the odoo core repo.

-Warning: if missed optional_repository_url, OCA MQT loads OCA repository while z0bug_odoo searches for repository with the same owner of tested project.
+If missed optional_repository_url, the repository is searched for repository with the same owner of tested project.
+OCA MQT loads OCA repository while Zeroincombenze® MQT searches for

 Check your .travis file for syntax issues